 Miss A was lucky enough to be chosen to play the part of Mrs Potts, and Hubby was a knight.

 In front of us the magic mirror parted and led us through into another room where we met Lumiere who tells us that we are going to surprise Belle as she comes into the room.
 The audience sits on benches in rows, and I was lucky enough to be on the end of the row which was ideal for taking pictures.

 You are asked not to stand during the show, but you can take as many pictures as you like.
 With two of my family playing parts, I was eager to get as many pictures as I could.

 The whole show takes around 25 minutes, and it’s great entertainment for all ages.
 I am a huge Beauty and The Beast fan so this was great for me.
 I was a little sad at not being able to meet the Beast during this attraction, but he only appears for dinner at his castle.

 Belle was amazing with all the children and made sure she met with each one for a few seconds to pose for a photo and hand out a souvenir bookmark.

 You really can’t visit Magic Kingdom without a trip to this attraction.
 Fast Pass it if you have one spare, but if not the queue is mostly in the shade and seems to pass quickly.
 On our second visit to Walt Disney World in 2016, we also queued for approximately 40 minutes for this popular attraction.
-This time, Miss A was picked to be Gaston which she thoroughly enjoyed.
+This time, Miss A was picked to be Maurice which she thoroughly enjoyed.